Humane Euthanizing Goldfish

-Most goldfish get sick at one time or another.
-One may have a floating issue
+Most goldfish get sick at one time or another, and whatever ails your

-fish, it's difficult to know if the fish is going to improve with the proper
+fish, it's difficult to know if its going to improve with the proper

 care and time, or if it's just going to decline; getting worse with each passing